 We can learn a lot by analyzing how market and currency fluctuations have influenced previous businesses.
 Nestlé, for instance, is one Company to take note of.
 In fact, their proactivity in integrating strong currency management practices has helped them become more established across the world.

-Furthermore, by bringing their currency strategy and risk management into their board-level strategy, they can better plan for potential issues and more easily weather market volatility.
+Furthermore, by bringing their currency strategy and risk management into their board-level strategy, they can better plan for potential issues.
+This enables them to more easily weather market volatility.

 Making Currency Strategy a Boardroom Decision

-If your business is focused on making currency strategy a priority in the boardroom, your CFO must reposition their viewpoint on Forex risk as a large-scale strategic issue, rather than solely a financial department concern.
+If your business is focused on making currency strategy a priority in the boardroom, your CFO must reposition their viewpoint on Forex risk.
+They must see it as a large-scale strategic issue, rather than solely a financial department concern.

 In other words, this means key decision makers should be involved in discussions throughout the planning process.
-This would ensure that effective strategies are embedded into the company’s broader strategy, potentially furthering its effects.
+This would ensure that effective strategies are embedded into the company’s broader strategy.
+In turn, this potentially further its effects.
 By making currency strategy a formal part of board-level discussions, your CFO can more effectively position the company to thrive in a global marketplace.

 Using Data Analytics to Make Future Currency Decisions

-In a globalized economy which is increasingly becoming interdependent, it is no longer sufficient to use intuition or use of historical trends in managing currency risk.
-Data analytics has proved to be a game-changer of companies that intend to make proactive and informed decisions related to currency.
-With the help of sophisticated analysis, CFOs can obtain a detailed insight into the exposures in various markets, identify trends in the behavior of different currencies, and forecast the probable effects on income and expenditure.
+In a globalized economy that is increasingly becoming interdependent, it is no longer sufficient to use intuition.
+Use of historical trends in managing currency risk is also insufficient.
+Data analytics has proved to be a game-changer for companies intending to make proactive decisions.
+With the help of sophisticated analysis, CFOs can obtain detailed insights into the exposures in various markets and identify trends.
+They can also forecast probable effects on income and expenditure.

 Predictive modeling will enable the business to model various exchange rate risks and evaluate their impacts on the financial performance.
 For example, the sharp depreciation of a major currency may have a significant impact on the profitability of global sales.
 Predictive insights enable companies to prepare by making price adjustments, mitigating risk, or reassessing their supply chain approaches beforehand.
 This level of foresight will transform currency risk into a reactive issue rather than a strategic one.